 TYPE OF BRACES AVAILABLE FOR CHILDREN

 There are several different types of orthodontic appliances available for children, all of which are designed to correct alignment problems with teeth.
-Not only do braces give your little one a straighter, more attractive smile, they also alleviate the pain and discomfort that often occurs with crooked or misaligned teeth.
+Not only do braces give your little one a straighter, more attractive smile, but they also alleviate the pain and discomfort that often occurs with crooked or misaligned teeth.

 Traditional braces consist of metal brackets that attach to the teeth and are connected by wire and rubber bands.
 Your dentist or orthodontist will tighten the wires periodically, as your child’s teeth slowly begin to move over a period of time.
 Although metal braces are the traditional choice, you can also choose clear or ceramic brackets, which make the braces less noticeable.